n-rocher/WLED-ON-OFF/README.md

 - A reachable WLED controller on your network.
 - Visual Studio 2022 (or newer) with the **Desktop development with C++** workload.
 - (Optional) Visual Studio Installer Projects extension to build `WLEDInstaller`.

+### Project Structure

+- `WLEDCommon/` - Shared library consumed by the service, and helper.
+- `WLEDService/` - Service entry point + install/uninstall helpers.
+- `WLEDHelper/` - User-mode message window that subscribes to session and display notifications.
+- `WLEDSettings/` - Configuration UI app.
+- `WLEDInstaller/` - Setup project that produces an MSI, and installs the service.

 ### Instructions
 1. Open `WLED-ON-OFF.sln` in Visual Studio 2022.